 Please do not:

-Leave the feedback or comments about run itself or about user experience of the app here.
+Leave the feedback or comments about the Run itself or about user experience of the app here.
 This feedback is purely meant for improving the tests.

 Leave the feedback if there could be an issue in the application and you are in doubt - rather - please report a new issue.